All About Prostate Cancer

 Active Surveillance (Watchful Waiting)

-Some patients choose to receive no therapy for their prostate cancer in the hopes that it will grow very slowly.
+Some patients choose not to receive any treatment for their prostate cancer in the hopes that it will grow very slowly.
 By avoiding any therapy, they avoid the side effects that come along with surgery, radiation, or hormones.
 Active surveillance is appropriate for older men with small, low-grade tumors, slowly rising PSAs, and multiple other medical problems.
 Active surveillance can be considered in patients who have a life expectancy of less than 10 years as long as the cancer isn't large or of a high grade.
 Men who choose to undergo watchful waiting should have a PSA every 6 months, a DRE every 12 months and need to have a repeat biopsy every 12 months.
 However, it is never really clear what change in clinical status should start active treatment.
 Also, if the tumor has progressed, they may no longer be eligible for curative therapy.

 Surgery is a common form of treatment for men with prostate cancer.
 Surgery attempts to cure prostate cancer by removing the entire prostate and getting all of the cancer out of the body.
 An attempt at a surgical cure for prostate cancer is usually done with early stage prostate cancers.
 However, sometimes surgery will be used to relieve symptoms in advanced stage prostate cancers.
-Surgery for prostate cancer is generally felt to be equivalent to radiation for prostate cancer in terms of survival, especially in early stage, low to intermediate grade cancers.
-The decision to have surgery versus radiation is often made on the basis of the patient's age and health status.
-The two different approaches have different side effect profiles depending on the patient's age.

 The most common surgical procedure for prostate cancer is a radical prostatectomy.
 Radical prostatectomy means that the entire prostate gland is removed from around the tube that connects the bladder to the penis (the urethra).
 This surgery can be done in two different ways, the retropubic approach and the perineal approach.
-The retropubic approach means that incision in made in the lower abdomen, while the perineal approach means that the incision is made between the scrotum and the anus.
+The retropubic approach means an incision is made in the lower abdomen, while the perineal approach means that the incision is made between the scrotum and the anus.
 Often times during a retropubic approach, the surgeon will remove some lymph nodes in the area and have them quickly examined by a pathologist for signs of cancer.
 If the nodes have cancer, then the surgeon will not proceed with the operation.
 This is the major reason a retropubic approach is used in most surgeries today.

-Radical prostatectomies are very safe surgeries with few life threatening complications; however, there is a significant risk for other side effects.
+Radical prostatectomies are safe surgeries with few life-threatening complications; however, there is a significant risk for other side effects.
 Both urinary incontinence (not being able to hold in your urine) and impotence (inability to achieve and maintain an erection) are commonly associated with this procedure.
 Sometimes, particularly with lower grade and smaller cancers, a nerve sparing prostatectomy can be performed.
 This type of prostatectomy can decrease the chance that you will be impotent after the procedure.
 However, there is always a risk and not every patient is a candidate for a nerve sparing prostatectomy.
 The risk for impotency and incontinence increases with age; this is why younger men are often recommended to have surgery while older men are recommended to have radiation.
 The skill of your particular surgeon also influences your chances of having these side effects during a radical prostatectomy.

 Another surgical approach, which is being used more and more commonly, is the robot-assisted radical prostatectomy (RAP).
 As with non-robotic prostatectomy techniques, the entire prostate is removed.
-To perform the procedure, several tiny incisions are made in the patient's abdomen and long, thin laparoscopic instruments are inserted and attached to the robot.
+To perform the procedure, several tiny incisions are made in the patient's abdomen and long, thin laparoscopic tools are inserted and attached to the robot.
 The robot moves the instruments according to the instruction of the urologist who is seated at the robotic console.
 Therefore, the surgeon is controlling the movement of the robot the whole time.
 The rationale for this approach is that the slender arms of the robot can reach places and turn at angles that a surgeon’s hand cannot.
-RAP has some advantages over traditional prostatectomy techniques, which include decreased blood loss and shorter hospitalization and recovery.
-However, it is costlier, and also carries the risks of impotence and incontinence.
+RAP has some advantages over traditional prostatectomy techniques, such as decreased blood loss and shorter hospitalization and recovery.
+However, it costs more, and also carries the risks of impotence and incontinence.
 Research studies have found that cancer cure rates with RAP are equivalent to traditional radical prostatectomy.
 Of course, as with all surgical techniques, success will depend in part on the skill and experience of the surgeon.

 Talk to your surgeon about their complication rates before your operation.
 With surgery, urinary incontinence and impotence are often most severe right after the operation and generally get better with time.
 There are things that your providers can recommend to help you with either of these problems.
 Talk to your urologist about your options.

-Radiation therapy for prostate cancer either comes from an external source (external beam radiation) or an internal source where small radioactive seeds are implanted into the patient's prostate (brachytherapy).
+Radiation therapy for prostate cancer either comes from an external source (external beam radiation) or an internal source, where small radioactive seeds are implanted into the patient's prostate (brachytherapy).
 (Which type is right for me?)
 External beam radiation therapy requires patients to come in 5 days a week for 6-9 weeks to a radiation therapy treatment center.
 The treatment takes just a few minutes, and it is painless.
 Brachytherapy is done as a one-time insertion, in the operating room.
 Brachytherapy cannot be done in all patients and is usually reserved for early stage prostate cancers.
 Your radiation oncologist can answer questions about the utility, process, and side effects of both of these types of radiation therapy in your particular case.

 Hormonal Deprivation Therapy